abevoelker/devise-passwordless/UPGRADING.md

     app/controllers/devise/passwordless/sessions_controller.rb
     ```

-    then go ahead and delete it!
+    then go ahead and delete the file!
   * If you **have** customized the controller, then we're going to move it.
 Move the file to somewhere like

     ```